dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 ---

 ## Code Generation
-One application where LLMs are quite effective at is code generation.
+One application where LLMs are quite effective is code generation.
 Copilot is a great example of this.
-There are a vast number of code generation tasks you can perform with clever prompts.
+There are a vast number of code-generation tasks you can perform with clever prompts.
 Let's look at a few examples below.

 First, let's try a simple program that greets the user.